Hrishikeshhelge/ONLINE-SHOPPING-INTENTION-ANALYSIS/README.md

 So it is clear that we have poorly bundled many successful revenue sessions as uninterested customers, which means when the high bounce rate combined with a short product-related page duration, there are still a lot of customers. targets.
 ### CREDITS:
-Special thanks to Mr.Aman Kharwal for his amazing blogs. and Mr.Dhaval Patel for the explanition of K-elbow & k-means cluster method through his youtube channel 'codebasics'
+Special thanks to Mr.Aman Kharwal for his amazing blogs. and Mr.Dhaval Patel for the explanation of K-elbow & k-means cluster method through his youtube channel 'codebasics'